php/php-langspec/spec/php-spec-draft.md

 </pre>

-Unsetting `$a` causes variable `$a` to be destroyed and its corresponding alias to the VStore to be removed, leaving `$c`'s VSlot as the only pointer remaining to the VStore.
+Unsetting `$a` causes variable `$a` to be destroyed and its corresponding alias to the VStore to be removed, leaving `$b`'s VSlot as the only pointer remaining to the VStore.

 Other operations can also break an alias relationship between two or